 In recent years, Armenia failed in its attempt to sign an EU Association Agreement.
-Instead, on 2 January 2015, the country became a full member of the Russian-led Eurasian Economic Union.
-Nevertheless, Armenia continues to seek deeper cooperation with the EU, and is planning to sign an agreement in lieu of an Association Agreement, which will be less far reaching.
+Instead the country became a full member of the Russian-led Eurasian Economic Union.
+Nevertheless, Armenia continues to seek deeper cooperation with the EU, and recently signed an agreement in lieu of an Association Agreement, which will be less far reaching.
 The country remains strongly dependent on Russia in terms of energy supply and security, which is the main obstacle for further integration in the West.
-Russia's military presence is very important because of the Nagorno-Karabakh conflict where Armenia and Azerbaijan have been fighting for over two decades with not much success to settle a peace agreement.
+Russia's military presence is very important because of the Nagorno-Karabakh conflict between Armenia and Azerbaijan which has been ongoing for some extend for over two decades with not much outlook to settle a peace agreement.

-Internally, Armenia has been receiving relatively positive assessments of its democratisation process; the run up to national elections has been quite free and fair in recent years, even if the election day itself would usually be marked by falsifications.
-A recently passed constitutional amendment will transfer Armenia into a parliamentary republic in 2018, with the sweeping powers of the president transferred to the PM and cabinet.
+Internally, Armenia has been receiving diverse assessments of its democratisation process.
+The run up to national elections has been quite free and fair in recent years, even if the election day itself would usually be marked by falsifications.
+A constitutional amendment, accepted through a referendum in 2015, will transfer Armenia into a parliamentary republic in April 2018, at the same time as the election of the new prime minister.
+Most of the president’s power will be carried over to the new prime minister and his cabinet.
 The opposition has been critical, believing that this is simply an attempt by the current President Serzh Sarkisian to remain in power in a different capacity after the end of his second and final presidential term.